HomeHealth articlesear blockageHow to Prevent and Treat Swimmers Ear?

 • A hearing examination is done if the tympanic membrane is not visible to check whether the infection has involved the inner ear canal or not.
 In cases of swollen ear canals, a tuning fork test and audiogram can be performed to rule out conductive hearing loss.

 Swimmer’s ear infection with continuous fluid drainage from the ears needs immediate investigation.
-A sample of the discharge coming out from the ear is taken using a swab or cotton-tipped applicator and is sent to the lab for further investigations to know the type of ear infection.
+A sample of the discharge coming out from the ear is taken using a swab or cotton-tipped applicator and is sent to the laboratory for further investigations to know the type of ear infection.

-What Are Types of Otitis Externa?
+What Are the Types of Otitis Externa?

 Otitis externa are of two types:

-Flowchart Presenting Management of Swimmer’s Ear:
+1. Management of Swimmer's Ear

 management of swimmers ear